emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

     out of handles even though the associated objects are all finalizable, as shown here::

-        $ ./scheme
         MPS Toy Scheme Example
-        The prompt shows total allocated bytes and number of collections.
-        Try (vector-length (make-vector 100000 1)) to see the MPS in action.
-        You can force a complete garbage collection with (gc).
-        If you recurse too much the interpreter may crash from using too much C stack.
         9960, 0> (define (repeat n f _) (if (eqv? n 0) '() (repeat (- n 1) f (f))))
         repeat
         10840, 0> (repeat 300 (lambda () (open-input-file "scheme.c")) 0)